There are many types of behaviours in autism including:

 - The CORE 4 biomedical treatments improve methylation and glutathione production and therefore reduce autistic behaviours

-- Of the CORE 4 treatments, B12 injections and diet are the most important
+- Of the CORE 4 treatments, B12 injections and diet are the most important treatments for behaviours in autism

 - Pain is the root of many behaviours seen in autism